mcursch/demo-repo/README.md

 finds common point of both, m3, saves changes, which is none here, then goes to feature and adds changes to master, f1->f2 here, then adds master changes (none)

 now master is m1->m2->m3->f1->f2

+## Tracked vs Untracked Files
+tracked files are files in the last snapshot, as well as any newly staged files.
+They can be unmodified, modified, or staged Tracked files are files Git knows about

+Untracked files are everything esle. all files not in last snapshot and not in your staging area.

+Adding a new file will show as an untracked file, which makes sense since git has no knowledge of that file